- Broader Impact Support

 Area students are invited to visit Dartmouth College laboratories to learn about scientific research and meet real scientists-in-training.
 All students must be accompanied by an adult.
 Dartmouth graduate students, from a variety of scientific disciplines, will lead fun and interactive activities/demonstrations.
 Spend the day with us and learn just how exciting research can be!

-From July 10 through July 14, the Institute for Security, Technology and Society (ISTS) will convene a summer workshop for high school students on the Dartmouth College campus.
-The workshop explores current interdisciplinary research in cyber security and privacy.
+The Institute for Security, Technology and Society (ISTS) will convene summer workshops for high school students on the Dartmouth College campus.

 The Dartmouth Department of Mathematics will host a Sonia Kovalevsky Math Day.
 This is a program of hands-on workshops and talks for middle and high school female students and their teachers, both women and men.
 The purpose of the day is to encourage young women to continue their study of mathematics and to assist the teachers of female mathematics students.